MattHodge/matthodge.github.io/_posts/2017-04-19-automating-datadog-with-terraform.md

 Terraform is an awesome way to automate your infrastructure and services out of code.
 Using Terraform to provision DataDog makes it easy to standardize, re-use and update your monitors quickly and easily.

-The most important part of using Terraform is the upfront planning on how you split resources into logical groups so the blast radius is small if something explodes.
+The most important part of using Terraform is the upfront planning.
+This entails splitting resources into logical groups so the blast radius is small if something does explode.

 I created a [datadog-terraform-example](https://github.com/MattHodge/datadog-terraform-example) repository with the code from this blog to get you started.